ryukiller/v3-staker/docs/Design.md

 ### `getRewardInfo`

 - It computes `secondsInsideX128` (the total liquidity seconds for which rewards are owed) for a given Stake, by:
-  - using`snapshotCumulativesInside` from the Uniswap v3 core contract to get `secondsPerLiquidityInRangeX128`, and subtracting `secondsPerLiquidityInRangeInitialX128`.
+  - using`snapshotCumulativesInside` from the Ariswap v3 core contract to get `secondsPerLiquidityInRangeX128`, and subtracting `secondsPerLiquidityInRangeInitialX128`.
   - Multiplying that by `stake.liquidity` to get the total seconds accrued by the liquidity in that period
 - Note that X128 means it's a `UQ32X128`.